-The nomination period for the 2022 MIT Excellence Awards + Collier Medal will open in late summer 2021.
+The nomination period for the 2022 MIT Excellence Awards + Collier Medal is now open.

 What Makes a Successful Nomination?